Luisalvero/StockBot/README.md

 - create a Dockerfile + example GitHub Actions workflow.

 Tell me which of the above you'd like me to add next and I'll implement it.

+---

+## Credits ✨

+- Luis Alvero — Creditor, Main Developer

+All other contributors: please add your name and role with a PR.
+If you want a different credit label (Creator / Author / Maintainer), tell me and I'll update it.